Divyagupta004dg/Ultra-Low-Power-Microwatt-Safety-SoC/README.md

 - CORE_AREA and DIE_AREA:

    - The core and die area have been set to the default values; you can adjust them based on your project’s space constraints and specific requirements.

+### 1 Open Lane (macro.cfg Changes)

+Key Changes & Considerations:

+1 Microwatt Core Placement:

+I added a placeholder for your Microwatt core (microwatt_core 1600 1800 FN).
+Adjust these coordinates based on the physical area available in your core and layout.

+2 Sensor Modules and Custom Components:

+If you’re using additional modules like sensors or other peripherals (e.g., user_project_timer), define their placements similarly with appropriate coordinates.

+3 Power Connections (vccd1_connection, vssd1_connection):

+The placement of power connections (vccd1 and vssd1) is already provided, but ensure that these are placed in a way that they connect to your design’s power grid correctly.

+4 Additional Macros:

+If you are using other macros (e.g., SRAM, custom accelerators), add their placements here.
+Ensure that these components are placed within the boundaries of the CORE_AREA as defined in your config.json.